tristansokol/Presentations/Square-Drupal/README.md

 and wait patentially for everthing to happen.
 You might have to babysit it to enter your password for networking changes.

+**High Sierra Users**

+If you are running MacOS 10.13.0/1 you might need to do all of this in a new blank volume that isn't using `APFS` See [geerlingguy/drupal-vm/issues/1547](https://github.com/geerlingguy/drupal-vm/issues/1547)

 ------

 After you see some green text, you should have a DrupalVM that you can access at **http://dashboard.drupalvm.test**

 ###Square Commerce Drupal Module

-nstallation is pretty easy with Composer.
+installation is pretty easy with Composer.
 Get into the drupal directory of your vm and run `composer require drupal/commerce_square`

 ### Usage